Amber Portwood’s Fiancé Matt Baier Stars In ‘Teen Mom OG’ Special

 “I was so shocked,” she later confessed to OK!
 Magazine.
 “I didn’t know what to think.
 Did my man have all these kids with all these women that I didn’t know about?
 It freaked me out.”

-According to Portwood, the drama of Teen Mom OG lead to a rough patch between her and Matt Baier.
+According to Portwood, the drama of Teen Mom OG led to a rough patch between her and Matt Baier.
 However, she insisted that her fiancé did not have seven kids.
 She also confirmed that she was well aware of the children he had fathered and said he was in contact with them.

 As for how many children Matt Baier does have, Amber Portwood declined to confirm a number to OK!
 Magazine during the 2016 interview.